 A robust development plan is the essential first step in employee development.
 Yet to bring ultimate clarity to a plan, KPIs (key performance indicators or performance objectives) are required.

-In any given plan, KPIs are often set as either certain milestones, for example, complete this training in a certain period of time, or as activities tied to quantitative metrics, for example, if you complete advanced sales training, we will expect you to increase your sales by 15%.
+In any given plan, KPIs are often set as either certain milestones, for example, complete this training in a certain period of time, or as activities tied to quantitative metrics, for example, if you complete advanced sales training, we will expect you to increase your sales by 15 per cent.
 Adding quantitative KPIs as a form of development can help employees understand their development milestones, both in the short and long term.

 KPIs are important for a number of other reasons as well.
 They clearly and unambiguously show managers, the organisation and the employee whether or not certain milestones have been achieved.
 They help align the goals of employee development to broader organisational performance indicators, for example financial indicators.
 And they help drive accountability, from both an employee and a leadership perspective.